Is It Better To Paint or Stain a Deck? An In-Depth Comparison

 Does paint or stain look better on a deck?
 This answer relies on personal preference and the condition of your deck.
 Paints or solid stains work better at hiding marred and discolored wood.

-But what if the wood in your deck still has its natural beauty or nice grain?
+But what if the wood on your deck still has its natural beauty or nice grain?
 You can further show off your wooden deck by using a semi-transparent or transparent stain that protects the wood while accommodating your tastes for a natural look.

 #3: Color Choice